-These perfect classic deviled eggs are silky smooth and perfectly creamy.
+These perfect deviled eggs are silky smooth and perfectly creamy.
 This 4-ingredient deviled eggs recipe comes together in only 20 minutes.

-One of my earliest and strongest pregnancy cravings was deviled eggs.
+One of my earliest and strongest pregnancy craving was deviled eggs.
 It has since passed and I’ve moved on to kettle corn, but for a solid month I was making them three times a week!
 My husband and I would be on the couch watching TV or answering emails, and suddenly I would jump up and exclaim, “I’m going to make deviled eggs!”
 He would chuckle and wait for me to return 20 minutes later with a plate freshly-made.

 Ingredients